YIANNIS4/off-ball-movement-analysis/README.md

 Each off-ball run was linked to the next on-ball action in the sequence, such as a pass or carry, and the xThreat value of that action was assigned to the run.

 This is not a perfect measure, but it provides a practical way to connect movement with how the ball progresses into more dangerous areas.

+### Time Horizon Consideration

+One important limitation of this approach is the reliance on xThreat’s fixed time horizon (approximately 10 seconds).

+Some off-ball runs, particularly those starting deeper in the pitch, may take longer to influence the outcome of an attack.
+As a result, their contribution can be underestimated when using a short evaluation window.

+This means that certain movement types, especially build-up or progression runs, may have a delayed impact that is not fully captured in this framework.

 ---